 Where the money to legalize (or not) is coming from

 One side – the Yes on 27 group – is unlikely to change rise much.
-Seven gambling companies, led by DraftKings, BetMGM and FanDuel, have already amassed $169.3 million even as polls are show a likely defeat.
+Seven gambling companies, led by DraftKings, BetMGM and FanDuel, have amassed $169.3 million even as polls are show a likely defeat.
 For most of October, though, no new money has been put into the kitty, an acknowledgement that it would amount to throwing good money after bad.

 One bit of intrigue — Caesars Entertainment, the largest gaming company already doing business in California, will not be involved.
 As PlayCA first reported in July, the company sees little upside to offending its tribal partners by joining the Yes on 27 brigade.

 Yet one of those partners is the Rincon Band of Luiseno Indians, which owns Harrah’s Resort Southern California.
 The tribe has kicked in a total of $10.6 million to the two committees opposing Prop 27.

 Caesars’ other partner, the Buena Vista Rancheria of Mi-Wuk Indians, has not spent on either proposition.
 Caesars operates Harrah’s Resort Northern California, an hour southeast of Sacramento for that tribe.

 Contributors to California online sports betting propositions

 Until Election Day, PlayCA will keep tabs on the biggest donors to each of these committees and update this information.

 |Pechanga Band of Indians||$32,459,894|